thundercomb/bert-generative-text/README.md

 jupyter notebook
 ```

-Then open the notebooks in your browser.
+Then follow the notebooks in your browser.